kairosity/mp2-tunnel-focus/testing.md

 __FIX 4__: UNFIXED AS YET.

+__ISSUE 5__: When a user selects a chart / list on mobile it zooms in to the selection, but did not zoom out again to the normal view.

+__FIX 5__:

 ## getTodayTasks()

 __FUNCTION SUMMARY:__ This function takes all the tasks in the taskList array of objects and then loops through each task's individual timeSegments array of objects and compares the timeSegment's local date to the current date at the time of calling the function.
 If the two dates are the same, i.e. if the task was saved 'today', then it pushes that timeSegment into a new array called todaysTasks.